 Focus on building unity.
 Achieving a united development culture entails overcommunicating and finding opportunities to build rapport across teams.
 Building trust between offices helps organization and morale.
 Leverage open text and voice channels like Slack.
 Prioritize face to face communication with regular video conferencing and visits to remote offices when possible.

 Conduct daily stand-ups.
 Daily check-ins between teams keep projects on time.
-It also ensures catch bugs, hiccups, and miscommunications are caught earlier in development.
+It also ensures bugs, hiccups, and miscommunications are caught earlier in development.
 Schedule stand-ups at a time that works for everyone on the project.
 When that’s not possible, focus on finding the right tools and communication mechanisms to be agile—loosely coupled architecture, empowered teams, and “fail fast” mentality.

 Eliminate ambiguity.
 It’s important to clearly define when projects are considered done or complete.
 This eliminates any ambiguity and ensures everyone is on the same page.
 Does complete mean code has been written, reviewed, and merged?
 How are bugs reported?
 Define these things early on.